eth_getTransactionCount - BNB Smart Chain

 Type: String

-Description: The block number or one of the predefined block parameters ("latest", "earliest", "pending") indicating the point in time at which the transaction count should be retrieved.
+Description: The block number or one of the predefined block tags ('latest', 'earliest', 'pending') to specify the context of the transaction count.

 Required: Yes